giyushino/Latex/README.md

 # Latex

-Everything seen here was written in and compiled in Neovim, Sumatra is used to view the PDFs.
+Everything seen here was written in and compiled in Neovim, Sumatra/Sioyek is used to view the PDFs.